senthadev/senthadev.github.com/_posts/2013-04-03-Moving-from-Wordpress.md

 Hello Guys,

-Sometimes back, I was using wordpress.com [senthadev.wordpress.com](http://senthadev.wordpress.com) to host my blogs.
+Sometimes back, I was using wordpress to host my blog.
 But not satisfied with it.
 Have to pay more to include a simple javascript snippet.
 And it felt bulky.
 Now I have started to use github/jekyll.
 And I love it.
 Power of simple.